What Is A VA Loan Foreclosure And How Can I Prevent It?

 What is the CARES Act and will it protect me from foreclosure?

-Under the law, clients may request an initial forbearance of up to 6 months, with the option to extend the forbearance up to a full year should you need it.
+Under the law, clients could request an initial forbearance of up to 6 months, with the option to extend the forbearance up to a full year if you needed it.

 Rocket Mortgage clients who find themselves in need of assistance may fill out our Application for Success.
 We’ll reach out to go over the options available to you based on the circumstances of your situation.